How to Apply

 To become a Marshall Memorial Fellow, a candidate must meet the following eligibility criteria:

-- Minimum of six years of proven leadership experience with significant accomplishment in business, civil society, politics, or media.
+- Between 7-15 years of proven leadership experience with significant accomplishment in business, civil society, politics, or media.

 - Be a citizen of a participating country – for more, see the country listing and selection region maps provided below.